muratk5n/thirdwave/en/2022/02/costs-lcoe.md

 Overnight cost

+Overnight cost is the cost of a construction project if no interest was incurred during construction, as if the project was completed "overnight".
 The overnight cost is a part of the capital cost.
 It includes construction, system cost, procurement cost, engineering cost, cost of equipment, frst fuel load, and other costs.
+For quick comparisons, firms will look at what the cost of building a plant overnight would be or the overnight cost of capital.
+This is a hypothetical scenario because a plant cannot be constructed in one night, but it evaluates the cost of a plant if it were built right away, with current prices.

 Some Data Points